-- ✓ Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration.

-- ✓ Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - ✓ The potential for children with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs. - ✓ Communication barriers and difficulties in managing or reporting these challenges will be identified and alternative approaches put in place. - ✓ Cognitive understanding - being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.
+- ✓ Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - ✓ Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - ✓ The potential for children with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs. - ✓ Communication barriers and difficulties in managing or reporting these challenges i.e.using PEC's to help them communicate in other means.

+- ✓ Cognitive understanding - being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.

-Our school work closely with Sefton's KIDS Information, Advice and Support Service (SENDIASS.) who can be contacted by telephone 0151 433 7442 or Email [seftonsendiass@kids.org.uk](mailto:seftonsendiass@kids.org.uk)
+Our school works closely with SEND case workers.
+We work with Sefton's KIDS Information, Advice and Support Service (SENDIASS.) who can be contacted by telephone 0151 433 7442 or

+Email [seftonsendiass@kids.org.uk](mailto:seftonsendiass@kids.org.uk)